motib/mathematical-logic/trunk/gensat/readme.txt

                      GenerateSat

-Copyright 2010 by Moti Ben-Ari.
+Copyright 2010-12 by Moti Ben-Ari.
 This work is licensed under the Creative Commons Attribution-ShareAlike 3.0 License.
-To view a copy of this license, visit \url{http://creativecommons.org/licenses/by-sa/3.0/}; or, (b) send a letter to Creative Commons, 543 Howard Street, 5th Floor, San Francisco, California, 94105, USA.
+To view a copy of this license, visit
+\url{http://creativecommons.org/licenses/by-sa/3.0/}; or, (b) send a letter to Creative Commons, 543 Howard Street, 5th Floor, San Francisco, California, 94105, USA.

 The program is copyright under the GNU General Public License.

 GenerateSat is a Java program that generates propositional formulas as sets of Tseitin clauses on the complete bipartite graph Kn,n.
-For an explanation of the construction of Tseitin clauses, see Section 4.4 of
+For an explanation of the construction of Tseitin clauses, see Section 4.5 of
-M. Ben-Ari, Mathematical Logic for Computer Science, Springer, 2001.
+M. Ben-Ari, Mathematical Logic for Computer Science, Springer, 2012.

-A formula is written as a Promela program for verification with Spin.
+The formulas can be written as Promela programs for verification with Spin or as Prolog programs.

+                       Promela

 Here is the program that is generated for K2,2:

 active proctype sat() {